1125-1101 - Great Vocals

 Writer/Composer: Graham Nash (1968)

 This Folk Rock song was composed while Nash was still a member of the Hollies, but they passed on it.
 The timing was now right—it was a great message tune with a beautiful, understated presentation with a “Country-flavored delivery.”
-With their 4th entry on our list, Graham leads the way with a smooth, sincere plea in his final chorus, “Don’t you ever ask them why / If they told you, you would cry / So just look at them and sigh / And know they love you.”
+Time has been good to these American singer / songwriters, they have risen in fame and popularity through the susequent years, perfecting a form of harmony that’s second to none in the music industry.
+And don’t you just love this message?
+With their 5th entry on our list, Graham leads the way with a smooth, sincere plea in his final chorus, “Don’t you ever ask them why / If they told you, you would cry / So just look at them and sigh / And know they love you.”
 Jerry Garcia of the Grateful Dead, adds a mourning steel guitar…A Timeless, Enduring Classic!

 Link # 1 Original recording 1970.
 Link # 2 Live in 1985.